 target="_blank"

-attribute, you give the user no choice in how to open the link.
-On the other hand, if you omit thetarget="_blank"
+you leave the user no choice in how to open the link.
+On the other hand, if you leave thetarget="_blank"

 - right click + "Open link in a new tab".